- Code ARTV2124

 - demonstrate a competent range of skills relevant to surface decoration in response to projects;

-- Explore the potential of material/s used in the ceramics decoration process.
+- explore the potential of material/s used in the ceramics decoration process; and

 The ANU uses Turnitin to enhance student citation and referencing techniques, and to assess assignment submissions as a component of the University's approach to managing Academic Integrity.
 While the use of Turnitin is not mandatory, the ANU highly recommends Turnitin is used by both teaching staff and students.
 For additional information regarding Turnitin please visit the ANU Online website.